hashicorp/nomad-driver-podman/README.md

 * volumes stanza:

   * enabled - Defaults to true.
 Allows tasks to bind host paths (volumes) inside their container.
-  * selinuxlabel - Allows the operator to set a SELinux label to the allocation and task local bind-mounts to containers.
-If used with _volumes.enabled_ set to false, the labels will still be applied to the standard binds in the container.
+  * selinuxlabel - Applies SELinux label to the standard binds in the container.
+To apply it also for additional defined volumes, `z` options needs to be applied in config->volumes section.

 ```hcl
 plugin "nomad-driver-podman" {